hiroshiban/cs150server/README.md

 ## Building the C# server (cs150server)

-Since this repository can not contains any DLLs distributed by Konica-Minolta and the built exexutable, I will leave step-by-step instructions on how to build the cs150.exe as below.
+Since this repository can not contain any DLLs distributed by Konica-Minolta and the built exexutable, I will leave step-by-step instructions on how to build the cs150.exe as below.

 #### **Step 0:** Installing the cs150 device driver to your Windows PC.